Valkyrie (Marvel Comics): Fictional character biography

 Odin placed the dangerously powerful self-styled goddess Moondragon into Brunnhilde's charge.
 Brunnhilde was to teach Moondragon humility, and Moondragon served alongside Brunnhilde in the Defenders.
 Brunnhilde was to take action against Moondragon should she again become a menace.
 Eventually Moondragon reformed, but later she fell once again under the malevolent influence of the alien entity called the Dragon of the Moon.
 Moondragon attacked the Defenders, but Brunnhilde, given temporary additional powers by Odin for this occasion, including the power to grow to gigantic stature, opposed her.
-Brunnhilde summoned other Valkyries to her aid and together with two other Defenders, the Angel and Cloud, they defeated Moondragon but failed to capture her.
+Brunnhilde summoned other Valkyries to her aid and together with two other Defenders, Angel and Cloud, they defeated Moondragon but failed to capture her.

 Months later Moondragon returned to attack the Defenders.
 During this encounter, her power was vastly augmented by the alien Beyonder.
 In order to defeat the Dragon, Brunnhilde and the Eternal called Interloper projected their immortal life forces against it.
 They were joined by Defenders member Andromeda and the Defenders' former foe Manslaughter, for it was necessary that Brunnhilde's and Interloper's life forces pass through "mortal instruments" in order that Moondragon be defeated as well.
 Joining hands, the four allies hurled the tremendous power of their combined life forces at the Dragon, Moondragon, and Gargoyle, whose body was now under the Dragon's control.
 Three other Defenders went to rescue endangered innocents, and when they returned, Brunnhilde, Interloper, Andromeda, Manslaughter, Moondragon, and Gargoyle had all seemingly been transformed into statues of ashes and dust, and the Dragon of the Moon was apparently gone.

 Brunnhilde was restored to life by Doctor Strange, now in the host body of a woman known as Sian Bowen.
 The other Defenders, Interloper, Andromeda, and Manslaughter were restored to life as well and they formed the Dragon Circle to battle the Dragon of the Moon.
 After the Dragon of the Moon was defeated, Brunnhilde returned to Asgard.
 Brunnhilde was killed in battle just before Loki's destruction of Asgard.